 If you’re looking for that perfect recipe to make for a romantic dinner for two or just want to WOW your family, look no further.
 Lamb has a sophisticated flavor that will make any dinner feel special.
-And the use of fresh herbs in this recipe make it a real show stopper!
+And the use of fresh herbs in this recipe makes it a real show stopper!

 This recipe is so easy and simple and really lets the lamb shine.
 The key is fresh herbs.
 I really don’t think you would get the same result with dried herbs.
-Honestly, I’ve never tried it with dried, because this recipe is amazing the way it is.
+Honestly, I’ve never tried it with dried because this recipe is amazing the way it is.
 We grow both rosemary and thyme in our garden, so getting fresh herbs is not a problem.
 Before we grew them, I just picked up the fresh herbs at the grocery store.

 Take all of your marinade ingredients and blend them in a mini blender, until everything is thoroughly combined and you have a paste.

 Trim the extra fat off of the lamb.
 Lamb always seems to have quite a bit of fat on it.
 When I first started grilling lamb, I had a big problem with the fat catching fire and ending up with a grill fire…charred lamb was not what I was going for!
-I have learned that trimming off most of the fat, almost eliminates this problem, and the grilling is much more manageable.
+I have learned that trimming off most of the fat almost eliminates this problem, and the grilling is much more manageable.

-When you are ready to grill the lamb, take the lamb out of the refrigerator and let it come to room temperature, (about 20 minutes).
+When you are ready to grill the lamb, take the lamb out of the refrigerator and let it come to room temperature (about 20 minutes).
 Preheat the grill on medium-high to high heat.
 Once the grill is heated, place the lamb onto the grill.
 Grill for about 2 to 3 minutes and flip.
 Grill for an additional 2 to 3 minutes.
 You are going for a sear on the outside and medium-rare on the inside.
 If you want to temperature check your lamb for doneness, medium-rare is 130F to 135F.
 Lamb really shines when it is cooked to medium-rare, so I highly recommend not grilling it longer.
-Trust me, it will be juicy, full of flavor and tender!!
+Trust me; it will be juicy, full of flavor, and tender!!

 When the lamb is done, remove it from the grill and let it rest for 10 minutes before you serve it.
 Enjoy!!